-Note that you won’t need a product key if you have legally upgraded your current PC from Windows 7/8.1 to Windows 10 and successfully activated it, before clean installing Windows 10 on the same PC.
-Likewise, if you got Windows 10 preloaded on your PC and activate your copy of Windows 10, you have nothing to worry about.
+Note that you won’t need a product key if you have legally upgraded your current PC from Windows 7/8.1 to Windows 10 and successfully activated it before clean installing Windows 10 on the same PC.
+Likewise, if you have Windows 10 preloaded on your PC and activated your copy of Windows 10, you have nothing to worry about.

 However, when you clean install Windows 10 on a different PC or newly built PC, you will have to enter a valid product key.

-If at all, Windows 10 is not activated after the clean install or reinstall, use the built-in activation troubleshooter to fix the issue.
+If Windows 10 is not activated after the clean install or reinstall, use the built-in activation troubleshooter to fix the issue.